 Setting goals comes naturally twice a year in a teacher’s life, in January and during back to school season.
 According to psychologists, there is a direct correlation between setting goals and success.
-Therefore, as teachers, it is important to assist students in determining their goals and learning how to meet the goals they plan to achieve.
+Therefore, as teachers, it is important to assist students in determining their goals and learning how to meet them.

 What are goals?